wechaty/docusaurus/docusaurus/docs/howto/event.md

 :::

-Events are functions that define the operations the bot can perform.
-Some common events includes `login`, `logout`, `onMessage` etc.

-After getting familiar with the [ding dong bot](https://wechaty.js.org/docs/examples/basic/ding-dong-bot), this guide will focus on various events of your choice.

-For simplicity, this guide will demonstrate in JavaScript, but you can choose between various programming languages available.
+Before starting this guide, make sure you are already familiar with the ding dong bot.
+If not, go to [examples/basics](https://wechaty.js.org/docs/examples/basic/ding-dong-bot).
+In this section, you will learn how to add various events to a bot.
+Events are functions that define the operations a bot can perform.
+Some common events include `login`, `logout`, `onMessage`.
+The guide will demonstrate in JavaScript, but you can choose between various programming languages available.

 ## Getting started